 - Familial adenomatous polyposis – a rare condition where an inherited faulty gene makes many polyps develop on the bowel lining

-- Hereditary non polyposis colorectal cancer (HNPCC or Lynch syndrome) - a rare gene fault that increases the risk of several different types of cancer
+- Lynch syndrome (Hereditary non polyposis colorectal cancer or HNPCC) - a rare gene fault that increases the risk of several different types of cancer

 - Peutz Jeghers syndrome – an inherited condition where benign (non cancerous) polyps form in the bowel.

 - Crohn’s disease – cancers related to Crohn’s disease are usually adenocarcinomas of the ileum.
 Only 2 out of 100 people with Crohn's disease (2%) will develop cancer in the small bowel

 - Coeliac disease – may slightly increase your risk of developing lymphoma or adenocarcinoma of the small bowel.
 Sticking to a gluten free diet reduces the risk